top of page

 For this container, I selected pink and apricot tulips as shown above.
 For contrast, I also selected a white daffodil with a yellow center corona.

 I also made sure to select bulbs that were rated at least two USDA hardiness zones below my zone.
 The reason?
 Soil in containers gets MUCH colder than the soil in the ground.
 That means that my bulbs will lose a few levels in their hardiness rating while they spend their winter above ground.
-My rule of thumb is to allow a two-zone buffer for container plants.
 For this project, all my bulbs were all rated to zone 3 (which includes parts of Alaska) and I'm zone 6, so I had a three-zone buffer with room to spare.

 Step Two: Select Your Potting Mix